juicedata/juicefs/README.md

 2021.01.15 08:26:11.003616 [uid:0,gid:0,pid:4403] write (17666,390,951582): OK <0.000006>
 ```

 The last number on each line is the time (in seconds) that the current operation takes.
-You can directly use this to debug and analyze performance issues, or try `./juicefs profile /jfs` to monitor real time statistics.
-Please run `./juicefs profile -h` or refer to [here](https://juicefs.com/docs/community/operations_profiling) to learn more about this subcommand.
+You can directly use this to debug and analyze performance issues, or try `juicefs profile /jfs` to monitor real time statistics.
+Please run `juicefs profile -h` or refer to [here](https://juicefs.com/docs/community/operations_profiling) to learn more about this subcommand.

 ## Supported Object Storage